 Release of Full Text of Accepted Manuscripts Prior to Publication

-Requests for the release of accepted Critical Reviews, Papers, Technical Notes or Case Reports prior to their actual publication are occasionally made by the media or by attorneys involved in courtroom proceedings.
+Requests for the release of accepted Commentaries, Critical Reviews, Papers, Technical Notes or Case Reports prior to their actual publication are occasionally made by the media or by attorneys involved in courtroom proceedings.
 The full release of accepted, but as yet unpublished, peer-reviewed material by authors is not permitted, except by permission of the EIC and the publisher.
-“Full release” means a complete copy of the manuscript, or any other type of reproduction of the complete work including all data.
+"Full release" means a complete copy of the manuscript, or any other type of reproduction of the complete work including all data.
 This prohibition does not, and is not intended to, apply to short summaries (even in the form of brief news releases), or brief abstracts for or from meeting presentations.

 Requests for the pre-publication release of accepted items will be carefully considered, and generally honored for legitimate reasons in accordance with the procedure specified below.
 Authors must obtain the permission of the EIC and of Wiley Publishing, and must provide a legitimate reason for early release.

-Requests should be made in writing to the EIC, and provide the reasons for the request.
+Requests should be made in writing to the EIC and provide the reasons for the request.
 If the EIC and Wiley approve the release, Wiley will produce, for a one-time fee (approximately the same as the cost of reprints), the copies that are to be released.
-Because many manuscripts go through several iterations of modification, correction, and revision, this procedure helps insure that the final accepted version of the work, as it will appear in print, is released.
+Because many manuscripts go through several iterations of modification, correction, and revision, this procedure helps ensure that the final accepted version of the work, as it will appear in print, is released.